 Advanced Protection further indicates that it would need APKs to be tested by scanning before being sideloaded on an Android device.

 Now, before you start calling Google to shut down the one feature that makes it the preferred choice for many people, the restriction will not impact specifically how Android functions.
-The company is just trying to make the app more safe for users who opt-in to additional security measures bundled with the Advanced Protection Program.
+The company is just trying to make the app safer for users who opt-in to additional security measures bundled with the Advanced Protection Program.

 Malware and spyware are rising, this makes Google pay more attention and will protect users against random apps or malware that slip through apps installed outside the Play Store on your device.
 If you are opt-in, the new feature will check the APK for additional security before sideloading the device or blocking the APK installed on your Android device.